tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Consider the Validation Test: [VALIDATION_ENDDAYOFYEAR_INRANGE](https://rs.tdwg.org/bdqcore/terms/9a39d88c-7eee-46df-b32a-c109f9f81fb8)

-A SQL query that implements this abstract concept, that the dwc:enddayofyear is in range, could take the following form, using available database fields that contain data related to the abstract information element, but are not precicely mapped to the concrete specified ActedUpon and Consulted [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) in the specification.
+A SQL query that implements this abstract concept, that the dwc:enddayofyear is in range, could take the following form, using available database fields that contain data related to the abstract information element, but are not precisely mapped to the concrete specified ActedUpon and Consulted [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) in the specification.
 This query produces a data quality report with:

     SELECT collecting_event_id, enddayofyear,
          'VALIDATION_ENDDAYOFYEAR_INRANGE' as test, 'NOT_COMPLIANT' as response_result, 'RUN_HAS_RESULT' as response_status,